orekk/orekk/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Midnight sun and Waterloo Aerial Robotics design teams as a hardware and firmware member respectively.
+- 🔭 I’m currently working on Waterloo Aerial Robotics design teams as a hardware and firmware member.
 - 🌱 I’m currently improving my PCB layout and Python skills
 - 💬 Ask me about life as an international engineering student or why I think maladaptive daymdreaming is linked to the metaverse